 This soup really does have it all.
 It is vegetable packed, it has a tonne of flavour, and it's filling too with the orzo.
-However, what takes this soup to the next level is the big spoonful of Tideford Organics Pesto on top.
+However, we like to add a bit spoonful of pesto on top.

 However, if like us you just HAVE to have something to dip in your soup, then we have a few suggestions:

 - Air Fryer Cheese Toastie

 - Easy Homemade Flatbreads

 In the fridge - If you have leftovers of this soup, then it can be kept in an air tight container in the fridge for up to 2 days.

 In the freezer - This is a really great soup it batch cook and freeze.
 Wait for the soup to completely cool, and then add to seal tight freezer bags and then lay them flat in the freezer.
 They will keep there for up to 3 months.
 Defrost the bags in the fridge and then heat through in a pan.

 This is a delicious meat free meal, and it really isn't missing anything.
 However, if you are serving this to someone that has to have meat with their meals, then why not add some leftover shredded chicken.
 Have you tried our Best Roast Chicken or Slow Cooker Whole Chicken?
 Cooked chopped up sausage is also a good addition.